bmhking/Parcel_value_app/README.md

 - Updated non San Diego City community designations with official borders instead of Assessor records (5/16)
 - Fixed bug where Natural Resources parcels are not included in the dashboard (5/16)
 - Fixed bug where parcels with both taxable and tax-exempt subparcels have their parcels double-counted when showing both taxable and tax-exempt parcels (05/26)
+- Added "Select All Zones and Uses" button as a shortcut (06/20)
 - Reorganize usage options
-- Add ability to read in a file of APNs - currently not working on it since you already can copy/paste a list of APNs.
+- Add ability to read in a file of APNs - currently not working on it since you already can copy/paste a list of APNs into the APN section.
 I might work on this later
 - Add ability to show average value of surrounding parcels of a parcel (likely in a certain radius) - currently can do it with lat/long

 # Need help with: